etkecc/buscarron/sub/ext/etkecc/testdata/byos_full_a.onboarding.md

 1. Open integration manager in any element client app
 2. Click on the sprocket icon and go to the Widgets tab
 3. Open the Etherpad widget configuration and replace `scalar.vector.im` with `dimension.example.com`

+### buscarron

+1. Create (encrypted) matrix room(-s) for the forms you want to have and invite the buscarron user to all of them
+2. Send the list of (form name, matrix room id, redirect URL after submission) to the @support:etke.cc

 ### honoroit